-Adjuvant analgesics are drugs that are used primarily for treating conditions other than pain.
-The adjuvant analgesics are not analgesics in the true pharmacological sense, but may contribute significantly to pain relief in selected circumstances when used either alone or in combination with other analgesics.
+Adjuvant analgesics are not analgesics in the true pharmacological sense, but may contribute significantly to pain relief in selected circumstances when used either alone or in combination with other analgesics.

-Antidepressants have been used for decades as primary analgesics.
-They may be considered multipurpose analgesics, appropriate for a trial in any persistent pain condition.
+Antidepressants may be considered multipurpose analgesics, appropriate for a trial in any persistent pain condition.
 Analgesic effect occurs at lower doses and more quickly than antidepressant effects.

 Tricyclic antidepressants (TCAs) such as amitriptyline, nortriptyline and desipramine are successfully used in migraine, diabetic peripheral neuropathy, post-herpetic neuralgia (PHN), arthritis pain and post-stroke pain.

 TCAs are more effective at relieving pain than the newer antidepressants, but have double the rate of adverse effects.